 Unfortunately, for some people, surgery may be successful at reattaching the retina, but it may not bring back detailed central vision or areas of peripheral vision.
 This can happen in any circumstance, but the risk is higher the longer the retina has been detached without any surgery.

-If you have lost vision in one eye due to a detachment, you may still have useful vision in your other eye.
+If your retinal detachment has left you with sight loss in one eye, you may still have useful vision in your other eye.
 It can take a few months to get used to seeing with only your good eye, because sometimes the eye with poor vision will interfere with clear vision.
 With time, the brain learns to ignore the eye with poorer vision in most situations.

-If the affected eye was your good eye and you have a sight problem in your unaffected eye, then you may be left with sight problems.
+If a retinal detachment has caused sight loss in your good eye and you have a sight problem in your unaffected eye, then you may be left with sight problems.
+There are lots of things you can do to make the most of your remaining vision.
+This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
 A low vision assessment can explore how to make the most of your sight.
-This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
 Your GP, optometrist or ophthalmologist can refer you to your local low vision service for an assessment.
 You can also find out tips for making the most of your sight by downloading our guide:

 It’s completely natural to be upset when you’ve been diagnosed with a retinal detachment.
 Often there can be a lot of changes, including surgery, in a short space of time.
 You may find that you are worried about the future and how you will manage with a change in your vision.
 We’re here to support you every step of the way, and to answer any questions you may have – just get in touch with our Sight Loss Advice Service.